-Taking therapy and counselling outside into nature offers a holistic way of working together; connecting and re-connecting your mind, body and soul to yourself and the natural environment around you.
+Taking therapy and counselling outdoors into nature offers a holistic way of working together; connecting and re-connecting your mind, body and soul to yourself and the natural environment around you.

 Perhaps you find the thought of therapy in a room constrictive and intense sitting opposite each other?
-Perhaps you have been experiencing anxiety over our climate? or perhaps you want to deepen your connection to the natural world?
+Perhaps you have been experiencing a deep worry over our climate? or perhaps you want the freedom to move with nature?